KaniewskiSoftware/movies-browser-ts-rq/README.md

 # [Movies Browser using TypeScript and ReactQuery](https://kaniewskisoftware.github.io/movies-browser-ts-rq/)

+Application to browse through popular movies or people and their detailed pages.
 This project is an alternative version of my group project, [MoviesBrowser](https://github.com/KaniewskiSoftware/movie-browser).

 ## Preview

 !["Preview of the page"](animation.gif)

-## Main Goals

-- Refactor the whole project using TypeScript to make the code more professional
-- Manage the state of the app using ReactQuery instead of Redux
-- Make the code as generic as possible by creating simpler, reusable components
-- Create custom hooks and utilities for various purposes
-- Enhance search functionality with debouncing for improved performance and user experience

 ## Key Features